-If your transformer is not functioning effectively, then 3L2R can assist you with our North American wide on-site transformer analysis service.
+If your transformer is not functioning effectively, then 3L2R can assist you with our Ontario wide on-site transformer analysis service.
 An integral component of our electrical services, our transformer analysis service helps to determine your transformers potential life expectancy and its current operating abilities with extreme precision.
 This allows us to successfully classify its current and future reliability.
 Using contemporary diagnostic methods, our team of certified technicians performs each transformer analysis on three different levels:

 - Essential level diagnostics during standard operation